Going zero waste isn’t rocket science. It’s also not about producing ZERO waste.

 Plus, eating this way also creates a drastic improvement in your carbon footprint!

 So, you’ve heard all of the health gurus say it time and time again – shop the perimeter of the grocery store.

-And, try to make a few of your own staples like homemade nut milk and peanut butter.
 Throw in a few hours of meal prep on the weekend and you’ve got yourself EASY plant based meals ready to serve up and eat in a matter of minutes.